 You are the assistant manager in a branch office of a national company.
 Your immediate superior, the branch manager, is about to retire, and there will be a retirement dinner.
 All the executives from the home office will attend.
 As his close working associate, you are asked to give a farewell toast at the party.
-You prepare and deliver a speech that is both witty and touching-a perfect tribute to your connect
+You prepare and deliver a speech that is both witty and touching-a perfect tribute to your boss.

-View John F. Kennedy, Martin Luther King, Ronald Reagan, Barbara Jordan, and other speakers in the online Media Library for this chapter (Video 1.1) boss.
 After the speech, everyone applauds enthusiastically, and a few people have tears in their eyes.
 The following week you are named branch manager.

 Fantasies?
 Not really.
 Any of these situations could occur.
-In a recent survey of more than 300 business leaders, the ability to communicate effectively-including public speaking-was ranked first among the skills of college graduates sought by employers.
-In another survey, the American Management Association asked 2,000 managers and executives to rank the skills most essential in today's workplace.
+In a survey of 480 companies and public organizations, communication skills-including public speaking-were ranked first among the personal qualities of college graduates sought by employers.
+In another survey, college graduates in the work force were asked to rank the skills most essential to their career development.
 What was at the top of their list?
-Communication skills.2
+Oral communication.2

-The importance of such skills is true across the board-for accountants and architects, teachers and technicians, scientists and stockbrokers.
+The importance of such skill is true across the board-for accountants and architects, teachers and technicians, scientists and stockbrokers.
 Even in highly specialized fields such as civil and mechanical engineering, employers consistently rank the ability to communicate above technical knowledge when deciding whom to hire and whom to promote.
+The ability to speak effectively is so prized that college graduates are increasingly being asked to give a presentation as part of their job interview.